hyyking/wswwiki/README.md

 ### What you will find in the wiki

-This wiki is made for beginners and veteran players.
+This wiki is made for beginner and veteran players.
 You will find information about weapons, gamemodes, movement, customization as well as development tools for model and map making.